Experts in Catastrophic Injury Cases

 Economists

 The work of experts such as life care planners and vocational rehabilitation planners is to establish an injury victim’s damages for the cost of future medical care, the loss of future income, and the like.
-Because these costs continue to accrue over the remainder of the injured person’s lifetime, they represent “future” dollars as compared with the “present-day” dollars that a jury or arbitrator might award.
-It, therefore, becomes necessary to use the services of an economist expert to translate these future costs into “present value” for purposes of an award.
+Because these costs continue to accrue over the remainder of the injured person’s lifetime, they represent “future” dollars compared to the “present-day” dollars that a jury or arbitrator might award.
+Therefore, it becomes necessary to use the services of an economist expert to translate these future costs into “present value” for an award.

 Accident Reconstructionistscatastrophic injury accident reconstruction

 In addition to proving that the victim of a catastrophic injury was injured – which may be perfectly obvious from their condition – it is also necessary from a legal standpoint to prove how the injury occurred and who was responsible for it.
 In situations involving complex motor vehicle collisions, a plaintiff’s attorney will often retain the services of experts in accident reconstruction.
-These experts are often former police officers or are engineers, but all have advanced training in the investigation and evaluation of accidents.
-They will present their conclusions as to how a collision occurred by way of reports, testimony, and sometimes video reconstructions.
+These experts are often former police officers or engineers, but all have advanced training in investigating and evaluating accidents.
+They will present their conclusions on how a collision occurred through reports, testimony, and sometimes video reconstructions.

-“Human factors” involves the study of how and why people interact with their environment in the way that they do.
+“Human factors” involves studying how and why people interact with their environment in the way they do.
 In the context of a personal injury claim for a catastrophic injury, human factors experts would be the ones to explain why a driver went in an unsafe direction when a safe one was available, why a worker used a tool in a manner that resulted in injury, or why a pedestrian chose to follow a path that resulted in injury rather than a safer route.
-These experts also often consult with employers to improve workplace safety conditions and with builders and architects to create safer homes and public buildings.
+These experts often consult employers to improve workplace safety conditions and with builders and architects to create safer homes and public buildings.

-I’m Ed Smith, a Sacramento personal injury attorney with the primary accident information site on the web, AutoAccident.com.
+I’m Ed Smith, a Sacramento personal injury attorney with the primary accident information site on AutoAccident.com.

-You can find out more about our office by looking for us either on Yelp or on Avvo, the attorney rating site.
+You can find out more about our office by looking for us on Yelp or Avvo, the attorney rating site.